wessberg/ts-evaluator/README.md

 - `reportBindings(entry: IBindingReportEntry) => void|(Promise<void>)` - Will be invoked for each time a value is bound to the lexical environment of a Node.
 This is useful to track mutations throughout code execution, for example to understand when and where variables are declared and/or mutated.
 - `reportTraversal(entry: ITraversalReportEntry) => void|(Promise<void>)` - Will be invoked for each time a new Node is visited while evaluating.
 This is useful to track the path through the AST, for example to compute code coverage.
+- `reportIntermediateResults(entry: IIntermediateResultReportEntry) => void|(Promise<void>)` - Will be invoked for each intermediate result that has been evaluated before producing a final result.
+This allows you to work programmatically with all expression values during code execution.

 ## Contributing